fatyogi/epever-upower-tracer/README.md

 At this point you can also import SolarDashboard from [grafana/](grafana/) folder.

-Use "solar" dataset to import the values from when setting up the console.
+Use `solar` measurement to import the values from when setting up the console for the current data.
+The following values are available in the `solar` measurement when building a Grafana query:

+* Generation: voltage, amperage and power - `PVvolt`, `PVamps`, `PVwatt`
+* Consumption: voltage, amperage and power - `DCvolt`, `DCamps`, `DCwatt`
+* Battery: `BAvolt`, `BAamps`, `BAwatt` respectively
+* Additional battery parameters: `BAtemp` (if the thermometer is connected), `BAperc` percentage of charge, `BAstat` battery status, `BAcur` battery current (could be positive or negative, depending what prevails - generation or consumption)

+Use `solar_stats` measurement for the statistical values.
+Once you have your Statistical logger running, you will see this additional measurement in your InfluxDB.

+These are the values you can select from `solar_stats`, when you build your Grafana query:

+* `DCkwh2d` - DC power consumed today
+* `DCkwhTT` - DC power consumed in ToTal
+* `DCkwhTY` - DC power consumed This Year
+* `DCkwhTm` - DC power consumed This Month
+* `PVkwh2d` - Solar power generated today
+* `PVkwhTT` - Solar power generated in ToTal
+* `PVkwhTY` - Solar power generated This Year
+* `PVkwhTm` - Solar power generated This Month

 Additional scripts
 ------------------
-* `getTracerSettings.py` queries settings of the Tracer AN and displays all current voltages
+* `getTracerSettings.py` queries settings of the Tracer AN and displays all current voltage settings
-* `setTracerSettings.py` will rewrite Tracer AN/BN voltages to support LiFePO4 batteries.
+* `setTracerSettings.py` will rewrite Tracer AN/BN voltages (to support LiFePO4 batteries for example).

 Current settings in the script are for 12V LiFePO4 (300Ah), however the script can be easily changed to set values for 24V and also other types of batteries.
 There is a pre-filled array for LiFePO4 and a Lead-Acid flooded battery in the script.